On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Acknowledgments

-Author A.L. was partially supported by NSF grant DMS-1716801.
-A.L. would also like to Prof. Anna Mazzucato for interesting discussions on this topic, and Prof. Edriss S. Titi for initially inspiring an interest in the 2D Kuramoto-Sivashinsky equations.
+The authors would like to thank the editor and anonymous referees for helpful comments and suggestions.
+Author A.L. would also like to thank Edriss S. Titi for initially inspiring an interest in the 2D Kuramoto-Sivashinsky equations.
+Author A.L. was partially supported by NSF grants DMS-1716801 and CMMI-1953346.